abyssDS/sfmlWiki/TutorialGQE-Engine.md

     // First set our Running flag to true mRunning = true;

-    // Register our App pointer with our AssetManager mAssetManager.RegisterApp(this);

     // Register our App pointer with our StatManager mStatManager.RegisterApp(this);

     // Register our App pointer with our StateManager mStateManager.RegisterApp(this);

-    // Pre-init is responsible for the following:
-    // 1) Opening our configuration file
-    // 2) Setting up our render window
-    PreInit();

-    // Initialize our application which might set our Running flag to false Init();
+    // First register the IAssetHandler derived classes in the GQE Core library mAssetManager.RegisterHandler(new(std::nothrow) ConfigHandler());
+    mAssetManager.RegisterHandler(new(std::nothrow) FontHandler());
+    mAssetManager.RegisterHandler(new(std::nothrow) ImageHandler());
+    mAssetManager.RegisterHandler(new(std::nothrow) MusicHandler());
+    mAssetManager.RegisterHandler(new(std::nothrow) SoundHandler());

+    // Give derived class a time to register custom IAssetHandler classes InitAssetHandlers();

+    // Attempt to open the application wide settings.cfg file as a ConfigAsset
+    // registered under the ID of "resources/settings.cfg" InitSettingsConfig();

+    // Try to open the Renderer window to display graphics InitRenderer();

+    // Give the derived application a chance to register a IScreenFactory class
+    // to provide IScreen derived classes (previously known as IState derived
+    // classes) as requested.
+    InitScreenFactory();

+    // Give the StatManager a chance to initialize mStatManager.DoInit();

-    // Loop if Running flag is still true
+    // GameLoop if Running flag is still true GameLoop();
-    Loop();

     // Cleanup our application
+    HandleCleanup();

+    // Perform our own internal Cleanup
     Cleanup();

     // Make sure our Running flag is set to false before exiting mRunning = false;